carlo-colombo/CashSplitter/.ai/instructions.md

 When creating support scripts for development, TDD is not necessary

+When developing a feature prepare a plan to follow and ask for confirmation

 Read the README.md file present in the root of the project to understand what we are building, when adding a new feature or a development step update it.

 When implementing tasks from the TODO only implement one at the time.
 Add new tasks as needed to the TODO.